Best 55-inch TVs Buying Guide: Welcome to What Hi-Fi?'s guide to the best 55-inch 4K TVs you can buy in 2021.

 It's a good time to upgrade your home entertainment experience and for many people, a 55-inch TV will be the optimum size.
 If that's you, read on, because we've trimmed down our list of the best TVs to bring you a specific run down of the best 55-inch TV sets currently available.

-55-inch TVs are the sweet spot between 48, 49 and 50-inch TVs and 65-inch – more impressive visually than the former, more likely to fit in an alcove than the latter.
-And it's an increasingly popular size now that more and more of us are enjoying HD and 4K pictures.
+55in TVs are the sweet spot between 50-inch TVs and 65-inch TVs – more impressive visually than the former, more able to fit in a tight space than the latter.
+And it's an increasingly popular size now that more and more of us are enjoying HD and 4K content.

 Take the time to make sure your choice of TV has the connections you need and the feature support to watch your favourite streaming services.
 You can rest assured all the below sets deliver great pictures, while some come with upgraded TV speakers or soundbars to offer high-quality sound, too.
 So without further ado, let's help you choose the best 55-inch 4K TV for your home.